Today's Aluminium Price in India — July 15, 2026

-As of June 1, 2026, Aluminium is trading at Zero Rupees per gram across India.
-The 10-gram rate stands at Three Rupees, and 100 grams costs Thirty Two Rupees.
+As of July 15, 2026, Aluminium is trading at Two Hundred and Seventy Nine Rupees per kilogram across India.
+The per-gram rate stands at Zero Rupees, and 100 kilograms costs Twenty Seven Thousand Eight Hundred and Fifty Six Rupees.

 10-Day Price Trend